rai-gaurav/perl-toolkit/Win32/README.md

 7. Close the windows explorer

-We can update or extend it to perform number of operation suited to your need.
+you can update or extend it to perform number of operation suited to your need.